Russell Street bombing: Investigations

-On 7 October 1985, gelignite and detonators were stolen from the Tyrconnel Mine at Blackwood.
-On 25 March 1986, a Commodore was stolen.
+On 7 October 1985, gelignite and detonators were stolen from the Tyrconnel Mine at Blackwood, Victoria.
+On 25 March 1986, a Holden Commodore car was stolen.
 Both crimes were later found to provide equipment needed for the construction of the bomb.

-During the earlier stages of the investigation, detectives initially believed that the bombers target was the Melbourne Magistrates' Court located opposite the Police Headquarters.
-Prior the Russell Street Bombing, a series of bombings and murders had been committed against a number of Family Court judges in Sydney between June 1980 and April 1985.
-Detectives initially believed there was a connection, but evidence uncovered during the investigation quickly ruled out links between the Family Court Attack and the Russell Street Bombing.
+During the earlier stages of the investigation, detectives initially believed that the bomber's target was the Melbourne Magistrates' Court located opposite the Police Headquarters.
+Prior to the Russell Street bombing, a series of bombings and murders had been committed against a number of Family Court judges in Sydney between June 1980 and April 1985.
+Detectives initially believed there was a connection, but evidence uncovered during the investigation quickly ruled out links between the Family Court attack and the Russell Street bombing.

 A week after the bombing, on 4 April 1986, an anonymous caller had contacted Police Commissioner Mick Miller, stating that they had footage of the offenders responsible just before the explosion.
 The caller then stated they wanted US$500,000 (A$2.8 million in 2025 terms) to be placed in a Swiss bank account in exchange for the footage.
-The caller contacted Miller's office on five separate occasions; each of the calls made was traced to a series of public phone boxes in and around the St. Kilda area.
+The caller contacted Miller's office on five occasions; each of the calls made was traced to a series of public phone boxes in and around the St. Kilda area.
 In an attempt to get the caller to make contact again, Commissioner Miller and Victoria's Premier, John Cain, had made an appeal to the media and offered the caller's amount as a reward for information (not in US currency or placed in a Swiss bank account).
 The caller was later identified as a 38-year-old industrial chemist, Vladimir Rhychta, who was arrested while calling Commissioner Miller's office from another public phone box by a St. Kilda detective on 16 April 1986 and charged with hindering a police investigation after it was found that Rhychta's information was false.
 As a result, Rhychta was convicted and sentenced to two months' imprisonment.